Important things to check and consider before launching your site.

 - Customize your checkout page.
 For example, you can require additional information and style it to match your brand.

-- Prepare your first sale or discount to celebrate your new store launch.
+- Prepare your first sale or discount to celebrate your new store.

 Step 7 - Publish

 When you're ready to share your site with the world, visit Publishing or hiding your site.

-After changing the site visibility to Live to make your site public, check the following things.
+After making your site public, check the following things.

 - If you've set any page passwords, remove them individually.